wardog1uk/mikro/Basic Commands.md

 * `DISASSEMBLE start-`

 ### Description
-Displays a listing of memory locations along with their opcodes, or BYT if the opcode is invalid.
+Displays a listing of memory locations and their contents, along with the corresponding opcodes or BYT if the opcode is invalid.
 If more than a screenful of information it pauses until you press a key.

 ## FIND